redbubble/finagle-hawk/README.md

 The code is almost directly pulled from a production codebase, no effort was made to make it resusable, sorry.
 It might not compile without some changes.
 In particular, you'll need to include:

 * An implementation of `AuthenticationFailedError`.
-* A sample `Time` implementation has been provided.

 See [Misc](#misc) for an example implementation of these classes.